15 Biggest Gambling Countries: The Giants of the Global Gambling Market

 - Casino Resorts: Marina Bay Sands and Resorts World Sentosa are world-renowned integrated resorts.

-- Controlled Access: Locals must pay a levy to enter casinos to discourage excessive gambling.
+- Controlled Access: Locals must pay a levy to enter casinos that discourage excessive gambling.

 - Regulation: Highly regulated with an emphasis on responsible gambling and social safeguards.